fischuu/Kraken_db_install_scripts/README.md

 Then, download the genomes you want to add the your kraken database.
 With the perl scripts from this directory, you can download:

-* complete genomes from refseq:
+* all genomes from refseq:
     * archaeal genomes
     * bacterial genomes
     * fungal genomes